korosuke613/linear-app-create-issue-action/README.md

 Create a workflow `.yml` file in your repositories `.github/workflows` directory.
 An example workflow is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Issue file
 Create issue file in markdown format.
 Write the contents of [IssueCreateInput](https://github.com/linear/linear/blob/8553690da1455e2f6a109bed65223bc5400fa7c2/packages/sdk/src/schema.graphql#L2021) in YAML format on the line enclosed by ---. title is required.

+#### Example workflow
 [example-issue.md](./example/example-issue.md)
 ```markdown
 ---